jonathanhstock/meeting-scheduler/README.md

 - Unit tests have been created under the tests folder

+- To run the tests navigate in a terminal window to the project directory

+- Then run the command `npx jest __tests__/test.js` where test.js is replaced by one of the tests you want to run

 # Contact

 - Any questions regarding the web application, please contact **jstock@scu.edu**